-When you’re a small business owner, everything is about your bottom line.
-A good accountant on your side can help you save come tax time – but did you know Estes Commercial can help you save, too?
+(Updated July 2019) When you’re a small business owner, everything, including HVAC upgrades, is about your bottom line.
+A good accountant helps come tax time – but did you know Estes Commercial can help you save, too?
 Tax code changes give small business owners advantages when it’s time to make HVAC upgrades.
-Learn what the tax code says and how HVAC upgrades are advantageous to your business in more ways than just comfort.
+Learn what the tax code says and how HVAC upgrades benefit your business in more ways than just comfort.

-The recently passed Tax Cuts and Jobs Act of 2017 have changed the way small business owners are able to expense HVAC upgrades for their facility.
-Under IRS Tax Code Section 179 Small Business Expensing, business owners can choose to deduct the entire cost of expenses related to commercial HVAC upgrades in the first year.
+The Tax Cuts and Jobs Act of 2017 changed the way small business owners choose to expense HVAC upgrades for their facility.
+Under IRS Tax Code Section 179 Small Business Expensing, business owners may deduct the entire cost of expenses related to commercial HVAC upgrades in the first year.

 Starting January 1, 2018, up to $1 million of qualifying capital may be deducted immediately.
 Deductions are limited to $2.5 million.
-The deduction is available for real property, which includes an HVAC upgrade as well as fire alarms, security systems and roofs.
+The deduction is available for real property, which includes HVAC installations as well as building automation systems (BAS), ventilation upgrades or controls.

 What do these changes to Section 179 mean for your business?
-Beyond the energy efficiency improvements and enhanced comfort offered by an HVAC upgrade, your business can lower the year’s tax bill with that purchase.
+Beyond the energy efficiency improvements and enhanced comfort offered by an HVAC upgrade, the purchase lowers your tax bill.

 Instead of making a barely noticeable difference on your tax bill for nearly four decades, your business receives significant savings in one year.
-These substantial savings can mean big things for your business, allowing you to free up cash for other business investments, allocating your funds where it will make the biggest difference for your company moving forward.
+These substantial savings mean big things for your business.
+Free up cash for other business investments and allocate funds where it impacts your company the most.

 To take the Section 179 deduction for your commercial HVAC upgrade, you must:

-- Purchase the HVAC upgrade and begin using it during the year.
+- Purchase the HVAC upgrade and use it during the same year.

 - Your tax professional will add up qualifying property items and elect to take the Section 179 deduction by filing IRS Form 4562.

-Reap the tax benefits of an HVAC upgrade for your business in 2018.
-Contact Estes Commercial today for a free HVAC upgrade estimate and learn how replacing your aging commercial HVAC system benefits your business.
+Reap the tax benefits of an HVAC upgrade for your business in 2019.
+Contact Estes Commercial today for a free commercial HVAC upgrade estimate and benefit your business with a replacement for your aging commercial heating and air system.